keddad/imageserver/README.md

 # imageserver

-(Soon to be) Kotlin application to serve images in different formats & sizes.
+Simple Kotlin application to serve images in different formats & sizes.
+Documentation is available in swagger.yml.
+Probably not very performant.